IABTechLab/uid2docs/docs/getting-started/gs-encryption-decryption.md

 ## Decrypting Responses

-You have the option of writing your own script for decrypting responses, using a UID2 SDK, or using one of the provided scripts (see [Encryption and Decryption Script Examples](#encryption-and-decryption-script-examples)).
-If you choose to write your own script, be sure to follow the field layout requirements listed in [Encrypted Response Envelope](#encrypted-response-envelope) and [Unencrypted Response Data Envelope](#unencrypted-response-data-envelope).
+You have the option of writing your own code for decrypting responses, using a UID2 SDK, or using one of the provided code examples (see [Encryption and Decryption Code Examples](#encryption-and-decryption-code-examples)).
+If you choose to write your own code, be sure to follow the field layout requirements listed in [Encrypted Response Envelope](#encrypted-response-envelope) and [Unencrypted Response Data Envelope](#unencrypted-response-data-envelope).

 :::note
 The response encrypted only if the service returns HTTP status code 200.